tristanlee85/supportportal/README.md

  - Localized ability to enable/disable specific customizations.
 This functionality can be found under *Settings > Additional Customizations*
  - Ability to disable automatic error-reporting
  - Ticket ID in title header is a link to the production URL for easier copy/paste
+ - Reply draft functionality automatically saves your reply as you type.
+You may return to the ticket later and the reply will be automatically restored.
+The draft is removed once the reply is sent.

 **Contributions:**